Peer Learning Collaboratives

 Format & Program

-• Build a network of peers and stakeholders within the 340B community to foster collaboration, share experiences, and enhance collective knowledge regarding program implementation and challenges.
+• Build a network of peers and stakeholders within the health center community to foster collaboration, share program implementation challenges and solutions.

 Participant Commitment & Expectations